-Management reviewed subsequent events through April 27, 2017, the date that the first quarter 2017 report was issued.
+Management reviewed subsequent events through October 26, 2017, the date that the third quarter 2017 report was available to be issued.

 2. NEW ACCOUNTING PRONOUNCEMENTS

 Upon issuance of final pronouncements, management reviews the new accounting literature to determine its relevance, if any, to KPCo's business.
 The following final pronouncements will impact the financial statements.